Whistleblower complaint describes White House cover-up on Trump-Ukraine scandal

 The whistleblower’s concerns did not end with Trump’s conversation with Zelenskiy.
 The next day, the report said, Special Representative for Ukraine Negotiations Kurt Volker and Ambassador to the European Union Gordon Sondland met with Zelenskiy and other Ukrainians and advised them “about how to ‘navigate’ the demands that the president had made of Mr Zelenskiy.”

-Trump has repeatedly suggested wrongdoing by Biden and his son but has offered no evidence to back up the assertion.
-There has been no evidence that Biden used his position to help his son in the Ukraine matter.

-The whistleblower complaint concerns a July 25 telephone call in which Trump pressed Zelenskiy to investigate Biden and his son Hunter, who had worked for a company drilling for gas in Ukraine.
+Trump has repeatedly suggested wrongdoing by Biden and his son Hunter but has offered no evidence.
+There has been no evidence that Biden used his position to help his son, who had worked for a company drilling for gas in Ukraine.

-The whistleblower report also said, citing multiple U.S. officials, that senior White House officials had intervened to “lock down” records of the call.

 The complaint stated that multiple U.S. officials said they were “deeply concerned by what they viewed as Mr. Giuliani’s circumvention of national security decision-making processes to engage with Ukrainian officials and relay messages back and forth between Kiev and the president.”